Jhe1004/DelMissingSite/README.md

 ## 1. Introduction

-### 1.1 Purpose

-The diversity of life forms on Earth is a reflection of their shared evolutionary history.
-Understanding the relationships between different biological groups is not only essential for evolutionary biology but also forms the foundation for taxonomy, species classification, and various biological disciplines.
-A key focus in these studies is the construction of reliable phylogenetic trees, which represent the evolutionary relationships between species.

-With advancements in molecular biology, researchers now rely on macromolecules like DNA and protein sequences to infer evolutionary histories more accurately (Yang & Olmstead, 1997; Qiu et al., 2000; Chase et al., 2016).
-The typical workflow of phylogenetic research involves two major steps: **sequence alignment** and **phylogenetic tree construction**.
-Various tools have been developed to aid in these processes (Thompson et al., 1994; Wilgenbusch & Swofford, 2003; Edgar et al., 2004; Darling et al., 2004; Ronquist et al., 2012; Katoh et al., 2013; Stamatakis, 2014; Minh et al., 2020).

-However, some alignment sites may not be strictly orthologous due to significant genetic distance between sequences, which could impact the accuracy of the phylogenetic tree.
-Such sites are often characterized by excessive gaps (Löytynoja & Goldman, 2008).
-Therefore, a crucial yet underexplored step between sequence alignment and tree construction is the **removal of sites with excessive missing data (gaps)** based on a user-defined threshold.

-Historically, due to shorter sequence lengths, researchers manually removed these gap-rich sites.
-Automation tools like Gblocks (Castresana, 2000) were later developed to handle this process.
-However, with the advent of high-throughput sequencing technologies, researchers now deal with thousands of sequences or even whole genomes, making manual deletion impossible.
-Gblocks also has limitations: it is single-threaded and struggles with long sequences, leading to significant time delays.
-Thus, there is a pressing need for a tool that can efficiently handle large-scale and long-sequence datasets in parallel, similar to Gblocks, but with higher scalability and efficiency.

-### 1.2 Features

 **DelMissingSite** is designed to automatically remove alignment sites with high proportions of missing data.
 It can:
 - **Process large datasets in parallel**, making it suitable for high-throughput sequencing.